matt-attack/Jet/README.md

 Currently the build only works on Windows, but it shouldn't take much more than changing a few function calls to port to Linux/Mac.

-In order to build the compiler you need to have LLVM and in order to use the compiler you need Clang.
+In order to build the compiler you need to have LLVM and in order to use the compiler you need GCC.

 #### Notable Features So Far:
 - Structs